maybebyte/anthesis/os.md

 ### Router

 A router is a computer too.
-Proprietary consumer firmware isn't very capable, nor is it secure.
+Proprietary consumer firmware isn't exceedingly capable, nor is it secure.
 DD-WRT, OpenWRT, pfSense, and OpenBSD are all much better options.
 If flashing firmware onto a consumer router, use Ethernet and take the appropriate precautions.

 Check out [Building an OpenBSD router](/openbsd-router.html) for more information on how I approach it.